 The credit facility is collateralized by our ownership interests in our operating subsidiaries and is guaranteed by us on a limited recourse basis to the extent of such ownership interests.
 As of December 31, 2016, we had the ability to repay all outstanding debt under the credit facility at par value any time prior to maturity.
-As of December 31, 2016, the credit agreement governing the credit facility (the "credit agreement") required our operating subsidiaries to maintain a total leverage ratio (as defined in the credit agreement) of no less than 2.0 to 1.0.
+As of December 31, 2016, the credit agreement governing the credit facility (the "credit agreement") required our operating subsidiaries to maintain a total leverage ratio (as defined in the credit agreement) of no more than 5.0 to 1.0 and an interest coverage ratio (as defined in the credit agreement) of no less than 2.0 to 1.0.
 For all periods through December 31, 2016, our operating subsidiaries were in compliance with all covenants under the credit agreement.